canstralian/ForkDATThang/README.md

 Install pyinstaller by running pip install pyinstaller.
 Open a terminal or command prompt.
 Navigate to the project directory.
-Run the following command: pyinstaller --onefile --noconsole rat.py.
+Run the following command: `pyinstaller --onefile --noconsole rat.py`.
 After the build process completes, the executable file will be available in the dist directory.